Mulc1b3R/pythagoras/README.md

 * =   4.5116389234
 **************************************************************************************************************************************************************************************
 ## Sequence
-One the third number in the sequence is generated the succeeding numbers follow the equation :
+Once the third number in the sequence is generated the succeeding numbers follow the equation :

 ```√ (a^2 + b^2)```  Where a and b represent the last two numbers in the sequence.